 Since Ostara here is usually still covered in snow, and even Beltane is still at risk of being below freezing, it’s hard to talk about these holidays as “spring” holidays.
 In talking to the kids this year, I’ve been focusing on sunlight (which they can see) and that warmer weather is coming, even if we can’t see any signs of it yet.

-How do you deal with holidays that don’t match up with your local weather?Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+How do you deal with holidays that don’t match up with your local weather?Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio